 - Whether the school allows you access or not, it's always a good idea to connect with existing student Christian clubs.
-Note if para-church ministries are there, such as Young Life, FCA, or Youth for Christ.
-If the group is sponsored by any of these, speak with their leader.
-These are like-minded people, who have worked hard to establish a presence there, and open doors for you. - If there is a club that meets, are they willing to invite you onto campus to speak to them?
-(This is within the legal guidelines of church/state issues.) - Surface spiritual leaders and then invest time in them, building disciples who begin to see their school as a mission field.
+Be sensitive to other para-church ministries that may be there, such as Young Life, FCA, or Youth for Christ.
+If the group is sponsored by any of these, speak with their leader before making contact.
+These are like-minded people, who have worked hard to establish a presence there. - If there is a club that meets, are they willing to invite you onto campus to speak to them?
+(This is within the legal guidelines of church/state issues.) - Many Cru ministries start this way.
+Students who gather at school tend to mimic activities in their local youth groups.
+Cru is here to give them a chance to look beyond themselves to the needs of their classmates.
+Surface spiritual leaders and then invest time in them, building disciples who begin to see their school as a mission field.

-If you've met someone at the school who is positive toward you, work through this gatekeeper.
+If you've met someone at the school who is positive toward you and Cru, work through this gatekeeper.
 Remember, this is a privilege, so honor this coach or teacher by being aware of the school's policies about contact with students and always going the extra mile to let parents of students you meet know who you are.
 Sometimes we fly under the radar for a time because a gatekeeper has opened a small window.
 The sooner we have a good reason to be on campus, the sooner we will feel comfortable being there.

-Take a look at each quadrant, do you recognize any characteristics of your campus.
+Take a look at each area, do you recognize any characteristics of your campus.
 This is designed to help you identify just how open or closed your campus will be to your involvement with their students.